kenobeee/universal-table/README.md

 3. Navigate to the project directory.
 4. Install dependencies by running `npm install`.
 5. Start the development server with `npm start`.

-## Advantages of Using This Stack

-- **Productivity**: The combination of React, TypeScript, Redux Toolkit, and Styled Components offers a productive environment for building modern web applications.
-- **Type Safety**: TypeScript provides static typing, which helps catch errors during development and improves code quality.
-- **State Management**: Redux Toolkit simplifies state management in React applications, making it easier to manage and share application state.
-- **Component Styling**: Styled Components allows for easy and intuitive styling of React components, enhancing code organization and reusability.